 The parable of the hidden treasure and pearl is three short verses long and yet there is a lot it teaches on prudent living, faith, God, heaven, business, finance and investment.

-Reading it, the first lesson that immediately becomes obvious to us is what it teaches about the Kingdom of heaven and God.
+Reading it, the first lesson that immediately becomes obvious to me is what it teaches about the Kingdom of heaven and God.
 Many believers can testify about the many sacrifices they have made or the various comforts they have given up for the promise of a far greater and more precious treasure.

 The Bible itself is also filled with many people like Enoch, Noah, Abraham, Joseph, Moses, David etc who gave up the temporary for the permanent (Hebrews Chapter 11 provides more in-depth knowledge of this).

 As with many parables in the bible, we can glean more than one lesson from the same parable.
 From this particular parable, we can also glean wisdom and knowledge on how to manage our daily financial obligations in order to live victorious and prudent lives.

 In this blog post, I delve into the wisdom this parable provides in how to manage our investments and business situations in the present world.

 Below, I collected a list of 17 business pearls from various experts in Finance which I believe correlates with the pearls of wisdom the parable of the hidden treasure and pearl provides.

 I would also love to hear from you.
 What lessons does this parable teach you?

 44.”The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.